tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

     <a href="http://creativecommons.org/publicdomain/zero/1.0/deed.en" title="Creative Commons Zero, Public Domain Dedication">CC0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=34030428">Link</a>
 </i>

 While not scientifically measured, what I realize now is that during the retro I was expressing a feeling of moving beyond the peak of the curve and into suboptimal performance.
-This is where the second half of the "what went poorly" question and the topic of this post come in come in; what am I going to change?
+This is where the second half of the "what went poorly" question and the topic of this post come in come in.

-## Breaks
+## What am I going to change?

 In short, I want to make sure I take breaks.
 I am generally happy with my break-taking, so, more specifically, I want to make sure I continue to take breaks even when a deadline is near or I struggling with a problem.